This is the cast of Love Island 2022 and how you can follow them on Instagram

 Love Island is bringing together a new bunch of singletons who are looking for fame, money and love (in that order) in an all new villa.

-The eighth series of the ITV show will be filmed at a villa in the village of Sant Llorenç des Cardassar in Majorca.
+The eighth series of the ITV2 show will be filmed at a villa in the village of Sant Llorenç des Cardassar in Majorca.

 Love Island season eight will see the singles couple up and take part in challenges which are designed to test their suitability for each other.